Canon EOS: Transition to digital

+Canon continued to release new DSLR camera models in the following years, alongside entry-level mirrorless cameras using the EF-M lens mount.
 The final EOS DSLR to be released was the midrange APS-C EOS 850D, launched in 2020.
 One year later, Canon confirmed that they would no longer be releasing new digital SLR camera models as they pivoted fully to mirrorless technology.
 As of October 2025, Canon continues to manufacture some EOS DSLR cameras, with the EOS 2000D and 5D Mark IV absent from the company's list of discontinued products.